Skip to Content

 • apparent cause of the loss or damage incurred (to the extent it is known); and

-• nature of damage incurred (i.e. personal injury, property damage, loss or property, expenses incurred etc.);
+• nature of damage incurred (i.e. personal injury, property damage, loss of property, expenses incurred etc.);

 • a receipt or invoice for damage incurred.